phalcon/documentation/docs/db-phql.md

 The above will create a `GROUP_CONCAT` based on the parameters passed to the method.
 If three parameters passed we will have a `GROUP_CONCAT` with a `DISTINCT`, `ORDER BY` and `SEPARATOR`, if two parameters passed we will have a `GROUP_CONCAT` with `SEPARATOR` and if only one parameter passed just a `GROUP_CONCAT`

 ## Caching
 PHQL queries can be cached.
-You can also check the [Models Caching][db-models-cache] document for more information.
+You can also check the [Models Caching](db-models-cache.md) document for more information.

 ```php
 <?php